List of U.S. state and territory abbreviations: Postal codes

 The United States Postal Service (USPS) has established a set of uppercase abbreviations to help process mail with optical character recognition and other automated equipment.
 There are also official USPS abbreviations for other parts of the address, such as street designators (street, avenue, road, etc.).

 These two-letter codes are distinguished from traditional abbreviations such as Calif., Fla., or Tex.
 The Associated Press Stylebook states that in contexts other than mailing addresses, the traditional state abbreviations should be used.
 However, the Chicago Manual of Style now recommends use of the uppercase two-letter abbreviations, with the traditional forms as an option.

 The postal abbreviation is the same as the ISO 3166-2 subdivision code for each of the fifty states.

 These codes do not overlap with the 13 Canadian subnational postal abbreviations.
 The code for Nebraska changed from NB to NE in November 1969 to avoid a conflict with New Brunswick.
 Canada likewise chose MB for Manitoba to prevent conflict with either Massachusetts (MA), Michigan (MI), Minnesota (MN), Missouri (MO), or Montana (MT).

 Coast Guard vessel prefixes

 The U.S. Coast Guard (USCG) uses a set of two-letter prefixes for vessel numbers; 39 states and the District of Columbia have the same USPS and USCG abbreviations.
 USCG prefixes have also been established for five outlying territories; all are the same as the USPS abbreviations except the Mariana Islands.
-The twelve cases where USPS and USCG abbreviations differ are listed below and marked in bold red in the table above; they include three inland states with a small Coast Guard contingent.
+The twelve cases where USPS and USCG abbreviations differ, listed below, include three inland states with a small Coast Guard contingent.
 These twelve abbreviations were changed to avoid conflicting with the ISO 3166 two-digit country codes.